AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

    </details>

 <details>
-<summary>iOS 15.x: The video played goes black</summary>
+<summary>iOS 15.x: The video playback goes black</summary>
 <p>

 **Impact**: All browsers and apps that use WkWebView on iOS 15.x, such as Safari and Chrome.
 </p>
 <p>

-**Details**: On iOS 15.x, if you play the video in the DOM node and add some CSS properties (such as `transform` and `animation`) to the` video` element or its parent element, or if you change the CSS properties to redraw the video rendering area, sometimes the video goes black.
+**Details**: On iOS 15.x, if you play the video in DOM node and add some CSS properties (such as `transform` and `animation`) to the` video` element or its parent element, or if you change the CSS properties to redraw the video rendering area, sometimes the video goes black.
 </p>
 <p>